jarlandi/sna/laboratory/session-2/ps02_cytoscape_advanced.md

 [**REPORT - Q2**] Answer the following question: what do you think are the small components that are disconnected from the big connected component?

+:warning: **Note**: by default Cytoscape has a [level of detail](http://manual.cytoscape.org/en/stable/Rendering_Engine.html#what-is-level-of-detail-lod) setting that is similar to the one found in videogames.
+If the current view contains more than *render.nodeLabelThreshold*, the node labels are not displayed.
+You can toggle between full details and reduced details using "View > Show Graphics Details" and "View > Hide Graphics Details."
+You can also permanently adjust this by going to "Edit > Preferences".
+Depending on the computer, you can set this up to 2000 from the default of 200.
+Be careful: this will block your computer when dealing with large networks such as the hero network.

 # 2. Creating sub-networks

 * Search and select for the node named BLACK PANTHER/T'CHAL